As a new parent you’ll probably find yourself changing your baby’s diaper a lot – sometimes up to 10 times a day!

 - Your baby’s bottom and belly button are covered.

-- You are experiencing regular leaking or dreaded poop blowouts, which are especially frustrating if your little one is wearing a lovely cotton outfit.
+- You are experiencing regular pee leaking or dreaded poop blowouts, which is a sign their diaper may be too big, and can be infuriating if your little one is wearing a lovely cotton outfit.

 How Do You Know If A Diaper Is Too Big?